typelib

 ¶

-Encode an instance of T
+Encode an instance of T to bytes.

 We will first marshal the given instance using the

-, then encode the marshalled data
+marshal, then encode the marshalled data

-into bytes using the encoder
+into bytes using the encoder.

 Parameters: